 You first need to apply for a place on the Erasmus programme.
 Once you have been offered a place, you must then complete the admissions process at your allocated host university.

-If you have submitted an application, it will be considered by your Erasmus Coordinator in your subject area, who will allocate the places available in your subject area.
-The criteria used for selection of candidates are in the link below.
+After the deadline, your application will be considered by the Exchange Coordinator in your subject area, who will allocate the places available in your subject area.
+The general criteria used for selection of candidates are in the link below.

 "My Erasmus year taught me to take every opportunity that presents itself."